WICG/display-locking/README.md

 element in the subtree.
 This means that find-in-page is able to expand an otherwise collapsed section when it finds a match.

+Another intended use-case is a developer-managed virtual scroller.

 ## Alternatives considered